Filings, Insiders & OwnershipExtended setexperimental liveNew

 Read the paper →

-When the number of institutional investors holding a stock jumps sharply in a single quarter, it means the pool of marginal optimists has tapped out.
-The stock is overpriced — short it for the next 2-3 months.
+When the number of institutional investors holding a stock drops sharply in a single quarter, short-sale constraints are binding: the pessimists are locked out and only optimists set the price.
+The stock is overpriced, so short it for the next 2-3 months.

 Data dependencies